2024-2025 Edition

 CLST363 Body Politics: Desire, Sexualities, and Gender, Past and Present

-Sexuality as a category to define, construct, and control the "self" has been seen as a product of the 18th and 19th c.
+Sexuality as a category to define, construct, and control the "self" has been seen as a product of the 18th and 19th century.
 This course turns to ancient Greek society to look at body politics before sexuality and to examine the different ways in which sex and gender are experienced and constructed.

 We will approach sex and gender roles as organizing principles of private and public life.
 Using literary, scientific, historical, legal, and philosophical sources as well as material evidence, we will address issues including the creation of woman, conceptions of the male and female body, the legal status of men and women; what constitutes acceptable sexual practices and for whom (e.g., heterosexual relationships, homoeroticism, prostitution, adultery); and ideas regarding desire, self-control, masculinity and femininity, and their cultivation in social and political contexts.
 How ancient approaches to gender and sexuality are in dialogue or have informed recent debates will be a question throughout the course by looking at theoretical approaches and contemporary movements and debates.
 We will end by looking at how ideas about sexuality in classical antiquity were used in Romer v.
 Evans, otherwise known as the 1993 Colorado Gay Rights Case.